wjzhengsh/blockchain/v10_application.md

 For more information about the complete transaction flow, see [Transaction Flow ![External link icon](images/external_link.svg "External link icon")]( https://hyperledger-fabric.readthedocs.io/en/release-1.2/txflow.html "Transaction Flow"){:new_window} in the Hyperledger Fabric documentation.
 After you getting started with this tutorial, visit the [application connectivity and availability](/docs/services/blockchain/best_practices.html#best-practices-app-connectivity-availability) section for tips on managing how your SDK interacts with the network.

-The following samples demonstrates how the Node SDK sets up the network topology, defines the transaction proposal, and then submits the transaction to the network.
+The following samples demonstrate how the Node SDK sets up the network topology, defines the transaction proposal, and then submits the transaction to the network.
 You can use the `invoke.js` file to invoke functions within the `fabcar` chaincode.
 These functions allow you to create and transfer assets on the blockchain ledger.
 This tutorial uses the `initLedger` function to add new data to your channel, and then uses the `query.js` file to query the data.

 ### Invoking chaincode
 {: #dev-app-invoke}